chaendizzle/Compendium/source/robotcode/structure/oi.rst

 OI
 ==

 OI stands for Operator interface.
-This static class contains all the components pertaining to user input.
+This static class contains all the components pertaining to driver input.
 For example, Joysticks, Joystick buttons and their event handlers go here.

+For more information on using Joysticks and driver input, see `Joysticks <./../components/sensors/joysticks.html>`_.

  - In the class:
 	Joystick and Button declarations.
 Everything should be static.